SUPPORTER ROADMAP

 Empowering You to Be Present

 Receiving the news of a cancer diagnosis as a young adult is devastating and comes with a unique set of challenges.
-Peer support is vital to this age group, but with busy lives and schedules is often difficult to sustain.
+Peer support is vital, and yet with busy lives and schedules is often difficult to sustain.
 Why?
 Young adults often lack the experience needed to support someone with cancer.
-By developing a shared understanding of what is ahead and the kind of support desired at the time of diagnosis, supporters can improve their friend’s quality of life during treatment and beyond.
+By understanding what is ahead and how a loved one wants to be supported, the social network can organize authentic support and improve their friend’s quality of life during treatment and beyond.

 Understanding What's Ahead